 Being based in the South West, there’s lots of scope in the area for outdoor sports to be enjoyed here.
-Horse riding is certainly a popular one, and if you’re looking to own your own horse, you will, of course, need a place for your beloved horse to live when you aren’t riding together.
+Horse riding is certainly a popular one, and if you’re looking to, or already own your own horse, you will, of course, need a place for your beloved horse to live when you aren’t riding together.

 But before you go and get to work on having a plush paradise for your equine companion, one big question looms; do I need planning permission for a stable?